SharePoint/PnP-Guidance/sitescore/Microsoft.SharePoint.Client.FileFolderExtensions.228e8e66.md

 # FileFolderExtensions.ResolveSubFolder Method
- Gets a folder with a given name in a given Microsoft.SharePoint.Client.Folder
+ Gets a folder with a given name in a given

 **Namespace:** [Microsoft.SharePoint.Client](Microsoft.SharePoint.Client.md)
 **Assembly:** OfficeDevPnP.Core.dll